lightscalar/pyro/README.md

 and [JavaScript](http://www.j-io.org/Javascript-Naming_Conventions) naming
 conventions.
 For the most part, you won't have to worry about serializing and deserializing data, as Pyro handles all this.
-You'll only have to be concerned about what is going on there if you need to diverge from the default behavior.
+You'll only have to be concerned about what is going on there if you need to diverge from the default behavior, and the default behavior is exceedingly good behavior, so it is not clear why you would do that.

 ## The Application